-Diabetes is caused by high levels of sugar in the blood.
+Diabetes is an incurable disease that is caused by high levels of sugar in the blood.
 There are two main types of diabetes – type 1 diabetes and type 2 diabetes.

-Because of the way diabetes can affect sensation and circulation, people with the condition are at much greater risk of developing problems with their feet.
-If these problems are left untreated, they can cause foot ulcers and infections and, at worst, may lead to amputation.
-However, with good, regular foot care, most foot problems are preventable.
-A quality foot check from a properly trained person at least once a year is recommended.
+People with diabetes are at much greater risk of developing problems with their feet, due to the damage the condition can cause to sensation and circulation.
+If left untreated, these problems can cause foot ulcers and infections and, at worst, may lead to amputations.
+However, most foot problems are preventable with good, regular foot care.
+You should make sure that you get a quality foot check from a properly trained person at least once a year.

 There are two principal ways that diabetes can affect feet:

 Poor glucose control can also affect the circulation in your feet.
-When this causes the arteries that supply the feet with blood to get narrower, it’s called peripheral vascular disease, and means that cuts and sores don't heal easily.
-It can also cause cramps and pain.
+This is called peripheral vascular disease and is when the arteries that supply your feet with blood get narrower.
+If your feet don't get a good supply of blood, cuts and sores don't heal very well.
+You can also get cramp and pain.

-People with both diabetic neuropathy and peripheral vascular disease, are at particular risk of foot infections.
-This is because they can injure their feet without knowing and these injuries then don't heal.
-Some people with diabetes get such bad infections that they need to have their toe, foot, or even a leg, amputated.
+If you have both diabetic neuropathy and peripheral vascular disease, you can be at particular risk of foot infections.
+This is because you can injure your feet without knowing and these cuts and sores then don't heal.
+If hard skin builds up from putting pressure on it, a wound may form under the hard skin.
+Some people with diabetes get such bad infections that they need to have their toe, foot, or even a leg amputated.

-The good news is that most problems can be prevented with regular care of the feet.
-Here are some tips on how to do this:
+The good news is that most problems can be prevented with regular care for your feet.
+The following are some tips on how to do this.